haiko-xyz/amm/docs/2-sphinx-vs-uniswap.md

 Each market created through `MarketManager` has the option of being deployed with an associated `Strategy`, which defines logic for LPing within that market.
 More information on this can be found in the [Strategies](#5-strategies) section below.

 The current `sphinx` repo is a monorepo containing both the core AMM logic (under `/amm`) as well as a library of reusable strategies (under `/strategies`).
 This helps with code reuse, as most of the strategies import libraries from the core protocol.
-They may be split up into seperate repos in the future as the size of the library grows.

 ## 3. Market types